VenInf/nup23exam/README.md

 #### TCP - 15% ( 150 points )

-You're given a binary for Linux/OSX Arm/OSX Intel/Windows that must be run as root.
+You're given a binary for Linux/OSX Arm/OSX Intel/Windows that works as TCP server.
-Your goal is to connect to the TCP port the program listens ( use your best judgement or your network scanning tools or your OS system tools to find the port ).
+Your goal is to connect to the TCP port the program listens, so find the port first.
+Your source port must be the same as the destination port.

 After the connection is established - send the "getflag" command.
-P.S.
-If you got "connection reset" error - this is the part of the task.
-Enjoy.
+No more, no less.
+No quotes, no CRLF.

+Look into console output to get the idea why it's not working.
+Trial and error are expected.

 #### TLS - 15% ( 150 points )